rozsasarpi/zandbak/README.md

 A sandbox python repository for testing GitHub features, CI pipelines, and python packages.

-Some structural mechanics examples are used as dummy code.
+Some structural mechanics examples are used as dummy code:
+ * response of linear elastic beams.